Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Evolution of Policy and Regulatory Frameworks

 \paragraph{2008--2014: Establishing Legal and Geological Foundations} Poland’s CCS/CCUS journey began with its 2003 ratification of the Kyoto Protocol, which emphasized innovative emission reduction technologies \cite{szymczyk2006problemy}.
 In 2007, Poland joined the EU CCS demonstration program, launching the Bełchatów CCS project for its largest coal plant, funded by the European Energy Programme for Recovery (EEPR).
 The project was abandoned in 2013 due to local opposition, economic concerns, and legal uncertainties over offshore storage \cite{gibbins2008preparing, pyc2008aspekty}.
 In 2008, the EU CCS Directive 2009/31/EC prompted Poland to transpose its provisions into national law by 2010 through amendments to the Geological and Mining Law \cite{EU_CCS_Directive_2009}.
 The 2011 CCS Act clarified exploration and storage licensing procedures and introduced environmental impact assessment requirements.
 By 2014, geological surveys by the Polish Geological Institute and international partners estimated significant CO\textsubscript{2} storage capacity in deep saline aquifers and in the Baltic Sea basin, integrating CCS into the National Program for the Reduction of Greenhouse Gases \cite{wojcicki2014assessment, anthonsen2014screening, DzU2015_2273}.
 These measures established the legal and geological foundation for CCS/CCUS development, but subsequent disruptions significantly hindered progress.

-\paragraph{2015--2019: Planning and Initial Commitments} Since 2015, Poland has attempted to embed CCS/CCUS gradually and slowly within its energy transition framework.
+\paragraph{2015--2019: Planning and Initial Commitments} Since 2015, Poland has been gradually and slowly integrating CCS/CCUS into its energy transition framework.
 The 2017 draft of the Polish Energy Policy until 2040 (PEP2040) identified CCS as a decarbonization tool for coal regions and heavy industry, aligning with its pillars of Just Transition, Zero-Emission Energy System, and Good Air Quality \cite{tajdus2020risks}.
-In 2019, the National Energy and Climate Plan (NECP) 2021--2030, prioritized research into CO\textsubscript{2} transport/storage and CCU pathways (e.g., CO\textsubscript{2}-to-methane and methanol production) as part of the 2019 Strategic Directions for Energy Innovation Development, but deferred binding CCS deployment targets in favor of renewables and natural gas \cite{wojtkowska2021eu, pluta2019review}.
+In 2019, the National Energy and Climate Plan (NECP) 2021--2030, prioritized research into CO\textsubscript{2} transport/storage and CCU pathways (e.g., CO\textsubscript{2}-to-methane and methanol production) as part of the Strategic Directions for Energy Innovation Development, but deferred binding CCS deployment targets in favor of renewables and natural gas \cite{wojtkowska2021eu, pluta2019review}.
 Concurrently, Poland joined the Clean Energy for EU Islands Initiative, securing funding for feasibility studies to develop Baltic region CCS hubs \cite{kotzebue2020eu,winter2023eu}.
-These initiatives marked Poland’s initial commitment to CCS/CCUS, despite a primary focus on other energy sources.
+These initiatives marked the initial commitments despite a primary focus on other energy sources.